 Making Sense of Dentist Websites

-Most of the time, you can get some good clues from the website as to what the dentist’s or dental practice’s philosophy is:
+But often, you can get some good clues from the website as to what the dentist’s or dental practice’s philosophy is:

 - Do they state that they have an interest in treating nervous or anxious patients?

-- Do they offer what you want? (e. g. if you are needle-phobic, you may want to search for a dental practice that offers The Wand)
+- Do they offer what you want? (e. g. if you are very needle-phobic, you may want to search for a dental practice that offers The Wand)

 - In the UK there’s the well-monitored BDA (British Dental Association) Good Practice scheme.
 These tend to be safe choices: Search for a BDA Good Practice member practice near you